mintyphp/mintyphp.github.io/README.md

-# MindaPHP Documentation
+# MintyPHP Documentation

-This is the documentation of the MindaPHP framework.
+This is the documentation of the MintyPHP framework.

 ## Philosophy

-MindaPHP aims to be a full-stack framework that is:
+MintyPHP aims to be a full-stack framework that is:

 1. Easy to learn (and debug)
 2. Secure by design